Tesla Solar Review: Guide to Costs, Services & More (2022)

 - Tesla Solar Roof: Rather than panels on top of the roof, these systems use solar shingles designed to cover the entire roof and look like the roof tiles themselves

-- Tesla Powerwall: Rechargeable home battery Tesla can install in conjunction with new solar systems or add to existing systems to maximize efficiency and effectiveness of home energy use and protect you in cases of power outages
+- Tesla Powerwall: A rechargeable home battery Tesla can install in conjunction with new solar systems to maximize efficiency and effectiveness of home energy use and protect you in cases of power outages

 Tesla Solar Panels

-The most basic offering, and the one the majority of customers are envisioning when considering solar energy for their household, are standard Tesla solar panels.
+The most basic offering, and the one the majority of homeowners envision when considering solar energy for their household, are standard Tesla solar panels.
 These work the same way as any rooftop solar panel, but the main features that set Tesla solar panels apart from competitors’ products include:

-- 24/7 monitoring: You can keep tabs on your panels at any time and from anywhere through a mobile monitoring app.
+- Monitoring via the Tesla mobile app: You can keep tabs on your panels at any time and from anywhere through a mobile monitoring app.
 The app tracks your panels’ performance, efficiency and generation, as well as detects any issues with your system.

 - Streamlined pre-installation: As part of Tesla’s solar panel installation process, homeowners send in photos of their equipment and system spaces rather than having a crew come out to inspect these areas.
 This helps bring Tesla’s prices below the national average.

 The exact nature of the installation chosen for your home will be customized based on your rooftop, power needs, geography, budget and more.

 |Wattage||425W||Most residential solar panels run around 300 W to 400 W. This means you won’t have to purchase as many Tesla panels as you would with another brand of panel, saving you money.|